Thorfy/Pecunio/README.md

 - do export to csv

 ## ARCHITECTURE
-- use promise in content-script
+- use promise in content-script :white_check_mark:
 - manage error trough promises

 ## FINALIZE